nss-day-cohort-26/chinook--lrichert/README.md

-# chinook--lrichert
-Learning SQL with Chinook
+# Learning SQL with Chinook
-Downloading the Database Files
+Download the Database Files.
 Click the big download button from the Chinook Database site.
 Know which directory that it's being downloaded to.

 Moving the SQLite Database to Your Workspace